ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-5-3.md

-Chapter 5: Encouraging Innovation and Creativity: Supporting Creative Problem-Solving and Brainstorming
+Supporting Creative Problem-Solving and Brainstorming
 =======================================================================================================

 In this chapter, we will discuss how to encourage innovation and creativity in empowered teams.
 Empowering teams involves creating a culture of autonomy and ownership among team members, which requires creative problem-solving and brainstorming.
 We will explore how to support creative problem-solving and brainstorming, including promoting a culture of experimentation, providing resources and support, and fostering diverse perspectives.